- we aim to continue our work in embedding data protection into our culture

 The UK GDPR is the UK General Data Protection Regulation.
 It is UK Law which came into effect on 01 January 2021 following the United Kingdom’s departure from the European Union.
 UK GDPR replaced the European GDPR for use in the UK.
 The regulation sets out the key principles, rights and obligations for most processing of personal data in the UK.

 Under the regulations, since we hold and process personal information about clients, staff or suppliers, we are legally obliged to protect that information, making sure that:

-- personal data must be kept for no longer than necessary; and
+- personal data must be kept for no longer than necessary

 We honour our residents’ right to data privacy and protection.
-We demonstrated our commitment by adhering to the Data Protection Act 1998, and we have been revising our own internal policies in order to meet the requirements of the current data protection legislation, including GDPR.
+We demonstrated our commitment by adhering to the Data Protection Act 2018, and we continue to revise our own internal policies in order to meet the requirements of the current data protection legislation, including UK GDPR.

 Data protection officer

 We have designated Veritau Ltd as our data protection officer.

 The data protection officer is the statutory point of contact for all matters relating to data protection and UK GDPR compliance.
 The data protection officer will ensure that we are accountable and transparent in our processing of data, which includes overseeing the creation and maintenance of our records of processing activities as per article 30 of the GDPR.

 Contact us for all communication regarding data protection and information governance matters.

 - we are reviewing our systems, including cloud services, to ensure that they meet any specific requirements of UK GDPR, issuing contract variations where appropriate